-Using precut pieces for a project gives you an assortment of fabrics that have been curated by a designer to create a scrappy, but coordinated look.
+Choosing a precut fabric assortment for your next project means you will be working with pieces that have been curated by a designer to create a scrappy yet coordinated look.

 Writer: Linzee Kull McCray

 Layer Cakes, Roll Ups, Pops—whatever you call precuts, it seems as though they have been around forever.
 From fat quarters to 1"-wide strips, precut fabric pieces provide quilters a palette of colors in a ready-to-use size, which can jump-start a project.

 It might surprise contemporary quilters to know that the first time manufacturers offered these ready-to-sew pieces was in October 2006, when Moda Fabrics introduced Jelly Rolls—bundles of 42 fabrics cut into 2-1/2"-wide strips—at International Quilt Market.
 Lissa Alexander, Moda's director of marketing, says that while some individuals, including designers Daniela Stout and Debbie Caffrey, had been creating and using strips, Moda was the first fabric company to mass-produce them.
 "One person said 'jelly' and another said 'rolls' and that's how the name was born," Lissa says.

 Precuts typically are die-cut when the fabric is printed and specialty cutting companies have grown up around the precut industry.
 Fabric manufacturers work hard to ensure that precuts and yardage are delivered to shops simultaneously so quilters can get backing and border fabrics to complete projects made using precuts.